 How Much Should Maintenance Cost You?

-There is a common misconception in the Generator industry about what should and should not be done during a service visit, but the truth is nearly all manufacturers recommend the following as a minimum-
+A common misconception in the Generator Industry is about what should and should not be done during a visit.
+The truth is, nearly all manufacturers recommend the following as a minimum:

 - Fluid levels checked & sampled.

 - Fluids are replaced every 500 hours of operation or every three years whichever occurs first.

 - Engine Valve Lash Adjustment at initial 250 Hours of operation and then every 500 Hours.

 - Replacement Fuel, Oil, Air and auxiliary system filters at least every six months.

 - Adjustment or Replacement of Drive, Auxiliary and Fan Belts Every three years.

 - Replacement of engine Thermostats and seals every three years.

 - Testing of battery CCA, Charge rate and capacity.

 - Integrity Check of the auxiliary fuel system, storage, and operation.